daltskin/Bing-Image-and-Custom-Vision-CLI/Readme.md

 # Bing Image CLI - Bing Image Search API Results - Image Downloader
-Cross platform CLI to quickly download images from Bing to your local machine using Microsoft Cognitive Services - Bing Image Search.
+Cross platform CLI to download images from Bing to your local machine using Microsoft Cognitive Services - Bing Image Search.

 For more details on usage see [Bing Image CLI](BingImageCLI/Readme.md)

 # Custom Vision Model CLI - with image uploading, tagging and training
-Cross platform CLI to quickly provision a new Microsoft Custom Vision model using images stored on your local machine.
+Cross platform CLI to provision a new Microsoft Custom Vision model using images stored on your local machine.

 For more details on usage see [Custom Vision CLI](CustomVisionCLI/Readme.md)